corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 Specifically, the `FinalityFlow` initiator stores:

 * The Corda X.500 name of the **initiator** party.
-* The list of Corda X.500 names of the **other parties** we share the transaction with.
-These include participants on the transaction contract, plus any additional sessions passed into FinalityFlow, such as **observer** nodes.
+* The list of Corda X.500 names of the **other parties** the initiator shares the transaction with.
+These include participants on the transaction contract, plus any additional sessions passed into `FinalityFlow`, such as **observer** nodes.
 * The `StatesToRecord` status (the default value is `ONLY_RELEVANT`).
 This status determines if states are recorded in the vault for a node.

 The `ReceiveFinalityFlow` receiver stores: